MSaifKhan01/EduTaskHub/README.md

 - *Database:* PostgreSQL - Ensuring data reliability and performance.

-- *Deployment:* We chose Render for backend deployment  on Render.
+- *Deployment:* We chose Render for backend deployment  on Render and for Frontend deployment  on netlify.

 ## Learning Journey